egnrse/configs/README.md

 #### mimeapps.list
 *(/mimeapps.list)*
 Set your default applications here (for different filetypes).
 You can also do this with the KDE-System-Settings or
-an easer way to do this is using `Nemo`:
+an easer way to do this is using the filemanager `Nemo`:
 `Right Click a file > select *Open With* > *Other Application...* > ` select the application u like and press *Set as default*
 This will also change the mimeapps.list file.
+u can find the mime-type of a file using `xdg-mime query filetype {FILE}`.
 Also look into [#set Standart Terminal Emulator](set-standart-terminal-emulator).